TrackerHackers/application/README.md

 * Include more comprehensive testing documents and processes
 * Protect against injection attacks in forms
-* Protect against url hijacking in the routing
+* Protect against URL hijacking in the routing
 * Include modifications for ease of use and appealing design

 # Phase Three